yaretziulloa/f24-catalyst-challenge-attempt/Interview-JavaScript/README.md

 # F2024 Catalyst Learning Take-Home Challenge - From Procedural to Event Driven Programming Using JavaScript

-Catalyst is all about learning, so this is designed to assess how well you learn/are willing to learn Computer Science principles!
+Catalyst is all about learning, so this is designed to assess how well you learn/are willing to learn programming principles!
 You will be tasked with exploring a new computing technology by creating a small product based on it.

-This project (as well as Catalyst in general) is designed for people with Computer Science skills equivilant to a 4 or 5 on AP CSA in an object oriented language or completion of Introduction to Computer Science at the collegiate level.
+This project (as well as Catalyst in general) is designed for people with programming skills equivilant to a 4 or 5 on AP CSA in an object oriented language or completion of Introduction to Computer Science at the collegiate level.
 If you've never programmed before, you may find this task difficult.

 After completing this project, please submit it and attend your discussion interview slot where we will walk through your solution and ask you questions about the JS you implemented.
 If you recevied a learning interview, you WILL receive a guaranteed discussion slot.